 Jack and the Beanstalk, 19 November 2022-7 January 2023.
 Age 6+.
 Relaxed performance 6 December, audio described performance 17 December, open captioned performance 21 December.

 Cinderella at Stratford East

-Put all those Disneyfied thoughts out of your head: Stratford East's version of Cinderella transports you to the Land of the Pharaohs, in a show that gleefully rips up the rulebook, and gives us Cleopatra and Marc Anthony, rather than the usual Widow Twanky and Buttons.
+Put all those Disneyfied thoughts out of your head: Stratford East's revamp of Cinderella transports you to the Land of the Pharaohs, in a show that gleefully rips up the rulebook, giving us Cleopatra and Marc Anthony, rather than Widow Twanky and Buttons.
+Pharaoh-nough.

 Cinderalla at Stratford East, 19 November 2022-17 January 2023.
 BSL-interpreted performance 10 December, captioned performance 16 December, audio-described performance 22 December, relaxed performance 30 December.

 Cinderella gets down with the west London massive, in a yarn that sees Prince Charming giving it one last shot at finding true love in Hounslow — otherwise he's upping sticks to Canada.
 There's bonus fun to be had with 'swap nights', where actors are allocated a different character to play at random — as well as 'prank nights', where they play dastardly tricks on on each other during the show — sounds like a riot.